What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 Please read our Detailed article about IBS and Pregnancy.

-The exact mechanism of how female sex hormones is unclear.
+The exact mechanism of female hormones is unclear.
 And the emotional alternations caused by female hormones may play a role in IBS flare-ups.